ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 Then you are finished with {{page.num}}, and your first encounter with legacy code.

-In your next encounter, you'll start working on the "issues" that you read about during your first encounter, either for this same project, or for some other project to which you are assigned.

 # Find the list of "issues" for the project, and read through them.

 For each repo, there is a list of known "issues".